zethra/rush/README.md

 - [x] Execute programs entered into the command line
 - [x] Change Directory
+- [x] Output errors on stderr automagically

+###In Progress

+- [ ] Pipes
+- [ ] Shell logic

 ###Planned but not implemented:

-- [ ] Shell logic
-- [ ] Pipes
 - [ ] Prompts and customization
-- [ ] Output errors on stderr automagically
 - [ ] Auto Completion
 - [ ] Better output formatting for completed commands
 - [ ] Scripting language and processor.

 ###Rust Version
 Currently using 1.2 Nightly due to need of unstable features.
+Has not been tested with any other version.

 ###Testing and Execution
 You can run the inbuilt tests to determine if the functions are working as